YTread Logo

 the biology of spore part i

-After all, Endgame certainly wasn't always a scientifically accurate depiction of evolution and often cartoonishly exaggerated the stages of life.
-I also know that a lot of content was removed during its development, which disappointed some.
-However, for all its eccentricities, Spore is still an evolution sim that is quite nostalgic for many, myself included.
-And the game explores a number of principles of evolution and
+After all, the final game certainly wasn't always a scientifically accurate depiction of evolution and often over-exaggerated the stages of life in cartoonish ways.
+I also know that a lot of content was cut during development, which disappointed some.
+However, for all its eccentricities, Spore is still an evolution simulator that is quite nostalgic for many, myself included.
+And the game explores several of the principles of evolution and

 biology